 Trial periods

-Only an employer with 19 or fewer employees (at the beginning of the day on which the employment agreement is entered into) may employ a new employee on a trial period for up to the first 90 calendar days of their employment
+Employers may employ a new employee on a trial period of up to the first 90 calendar days of their employment.

 An employee can’t be on a trial period if they’ve worked for that employer before.